kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 **Learning Linux - Section 5.2**

-description: 'A text editor is a program, that enables one to create and manipulate text data in a Linux file.
-Popular, standard text editors for Linux are listed in this chapter.'
+A text editor is a program, that enables one to create and manipulate text data in a Linux file.
+Popular, standard text editors for Linux are listed in this chapter.
-featured_image: 'mT68055%25%25--tYF_5__5jhhh5pls$0-G.jpeg'
-gallery_images: 'YtOk89__87-kbtTGW$DD-L.jpeg'
-accent_color: '#08877d'

 ### Differences between vi and vim Editor

-> As far as functionality is concerned, both editors work in the same manner.
+As far as functionality is concerned, both editors work in the same manner, as far as basic editing and controls go.
+There are many plugins available for the vim editor, that add useful features to it.
 Which editor one chooses is a matter of personal choice.
 Some people recommend learning the vim editor instead of the vi editor.
-Due to added features and using vim editor is much easier than the vi editor. *Iafzal*
+Due to added features and using vim editor is much easier than the vi editor.

 - Some older operating systems have vi support, but not vim support.
 - vim has many more features compared to vi, which means that if one is familiar with vim, having to use vi in certain situations is not a problem.